 The main goal of the SAGE framework is to trade accuracy for performance on GPUs.
 To achieve this goal, SAGE accepts CUDA code and a user-defined evaluation metric as inputs and automatically generates approximate kernels with varying degrees of accuracy using optimizations designed for GPUs.
-The SAGE framework consists of two main steps: offline compilation and run-time kernel management.
-Figure 3 shows the overall operation of the SAGE compiler framework and run-time.
+The SAGE framework consists of two main steps: offline compilation and runtime kernel management.
+Figure 4 shows the overall operation of the SAGE compiler framework and runtime.

 The offline compilation phase investigates the input code and finds opportunities for trading accuracy for performance.
-This phase automatically generates approximate versions of CUDA kernels using three optimizations which are tailored for GPU-enabled systems.
+This phase automatically generates approximate versions of CUDA kernels using three optimizations that are tailored for GPU-enabled systems.
 These optimizations systematically detect and skip expensive GPU operations.
-Each optimization has its own tuning parameters that SAGE uses to manage the performance-accuracy tradeoff.
+Each optimization has its own tuning parameters that SAGE uses to manage the performance-accuracy trade-off.
 These optimizations are discussed in Section 4.

-The run-time management phase dynamically selects the best approximate kernel whose output quality is better than the userdefined target output quality (TOQ).
-The run-time management phase consists of three parts: tuning, preprocessing and optimization calibration.
+The runtime management phase dynamically selects the best approximate kernel whose output quality is better than the user-defined TOQ.
+The runtime management phase consists of three parts: tuning, preprocessing, and optimization calibration.
 Using a greedy algorithm, tuning finds the fastest kernel with better quality than the TOQ.
 The main goal of preprocessing is to make sure that the data needed by these approximate kernels is ready before execution.
-As the program behavior can change during run-time, SAGE monitors the accuracy and performance dynamically in the calibration phase.
+As the program behavior can change during runtime, SAGE monitors the accuracy and performance dynamically in the calibration phase.
 If the output quality does not meet the TOQ, calibration chooses a less aggressive approximate kernel to improve the output quality.